What It Is

 Players then take turns rolling the dice and moving that number of spaces around the board.
 If a player lands on a space with a Fortune card, he reads the card to himself and follows the instructions.
 Some Fortune cards are to be used right then, while others are to be used later.

 If a player lands on an unowned property space, he can buy it for the price on the board or put it up for auction.
 If the property space is owned, he must pay rent to the owner.

 If a player lands or passes Go on his turn, he has the option to collect his salary from the bank and pay to upgrade his mover.

 If a player lands on a Chance or Millionaire Lifestyle space, he takes the top card from the appropriate card pile and follows its instructions.

 And just like original Monopoly, there is a Go to Jail space, a Just Visiting space, and a Free Parking space.

-Either on your turn or between other player's turns, you can buy houses and hotels (as long as you own a pull property color set) and do deals with other players, such as swapping properties or offering money to get something you want.
+Either on your turn or between other player's turns, you can buy houses and hotels (as long as you own a full property color set) and do deals with other players, such as swapping properties or offering money to get something you want.